Watch to learn more about Volunteering

 Volunteering with Institutional Ministries

-- Correctional facilities: prisons, jails, and youthful detention centers
+- Correctional facilities: prisons and jails

 - Check out GraceLinks, a related devotional ministry